stpettersens/paintcalc/README.md

 * [Ruby](https://www.ruby-lang.org/en) 2.2+ and [Rake](https://ruby.github.io/rake) 10+

 Ruby is required to run the `:test` task in the top level buildfile (i.e. `Rakefile`).
-It is not strictly necessary to compile and run the programs or run the unit tests.
+It is not strictly necessary to compile and run the programs or run the unit test.

 [JRuby](http://jruby.org) and its Rake implementation will work for the default task to compile the programs, but will not work for the `:test` task.

 ##### Build

-* First, install the dependencies (i.e. [JUnit 4](http://junit.org/junit4)) in top level directory:
+* First, install the dependencies (i.e. [JUnit 4](http://junit.org/junit4)
+in top level directory:

 > `rake dependencies`